 Pros of refined coconut oil

-For those that don’t care for the flavor of coconut, the process of refining coconut oil removes most of the exotic top notes, leaving behind a nearly tasteless oil that can be used seamlessly in numerous recipes.
+For those that don’t care for the flavor of coconut, the process of refining coconut oil removes most of the exotic top notes, leaving behind a nearly tasteless and deodorized oil that can be used seamlessly in numerous recipes.

 With a rich concentration of vitamin E, coconut oil is an antioxidant that works to fight free radical damage and prevent early signs of aging.
 Its saturated fat content also makes it super moisturizing, so it’s ideal for use in beauty routines, such as creating luxurious skin creams and nourishing hair conditioners.
 However, for these purposes, refined oil is the better choice since it is more hygienic in nature.

-Refined coconut oil makes the perfect healthy alternative to butter or lard in any recipe.
+Organic refined coconut oil makes the perfect healthy alternative to butter or lard in any recipe.
 It has the same 350 degree smoke point of those two ingredients, but won’t contribute any of the trans fats.

 Of the two types of coconut oil, refined and unrefined, refined is often the more affordable of the two.
 It also has a longer shelf life, making it a more prime choice for those on a budget.